comit-network/RFCs/RFC-001-BAM.md

 }
 ```

-If a header needs an `object` to express its value, you should resort to the default representation to make it unambigous:
+If a header needs an `object` to express its value, you should resort to the default representation to make it unambiguous:

 ```json
 "valid_header": {